lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-certificate-tvos.md

 _For the purpose of this tutorial, I used an Apple TV 4K running **tvOS 13**._

-The first thing to know when you want to install a certificate on an Apple TV is that there is no sub-menu in the **tvOS** settings allowing you to do so.

-Fortunately, it is possible to proceed downloading a certificate file directly from the tvOS device.
-I will show you how to do this.

 ## Locating the mitmproxy certificate

 Depending on how you installed mitmproxy on your computer, the certificate folder should be either `~/.mitmproxy` or the local folder you passed as parameter in the **Docker** command.